Mod-4-Capstone/we_the_people_be/README.md

 ## About The Project

 - In an country that is so divided politically, we attemped to build a platform that would allow people to become more informed about the representatives where they live.
 Our project strives to push people away from showing up to a voting booth and voting "Red" or "Blue" just because the person running is identified with a certain party.
-We instead chosn to show people who they best align with based on the issues that are important to them.
+We instead chose to show people who they best align with based on the issues that are important to them.
 - Our App takes in client information via a "quiz" and then runs that through our program comparing the information from the API we used to give the user comparible data with the representatives in their area and state.
 - This project mimics a service-oriented architecture where the back-end is responsible for consuming external API's and making the information avaiable by request to users through our front-end.
 - Check out the Front-End at the [We The People FE Repo](https://github.com/Mod-4-Capstone/we-the-people-fe)